csound/manual/docs/opcodes/pvread.md

 _ibin_ -- the number of the analysis channel from which to return frequency in Hz and magnitude.

+_ifiletime_ (optional, default=0) -- zero keeps the original time mapping, which uses Csound's output sample rate to convert _ktimpnt_ to a file frame.
+Set to 1 to use the analysis file's sample rate instead, so _ktimpnt_ refers to seconds in the source recording.
+The modes differ only when those sample rates differ.

 ### Performance

 _kfreq, kamp_ -- outputs of the _pvread_ unit.
 These values, retrieved from a phase vocoder analysis file, represent the values of frequency and amplitude from a single analysis channel specified in the _ibin_ argument.
 Interpolation between analysis frames is performed at k-rate resolution and dependent of course upon the rate and direction of _ktimpnt_.

 _ktimpnt_ -- the passage of time, in seconds, through this file. _ktimpnt_ must always be positive, but can move forwards or backwards in time, be stationary or discontinuous, as a pointer into the analysis file.

+For a 22,050 Hz analysis file played by Csound at 44,100 Hz, the default mode reads the frame at file time 2 seconds when _ktimpnt_ is 1.
+With `kfreq, kamp pvread 1, "source.pvx", 2, 1`, it reads file time 1 second.

 ## Examples